 Spray bottle with a mist nozzle

-In the early morning when the stems and flowers are fully hydrated, cut branches on an angle at about 12″ in length.
+- In the early morning when the stems and flowers are fully hydrated, cut branches on an angle.
+Do so at about 12" in length.
 Immediately put stem side down in a bucket of cool water and place in a cool, shady location.
 Give them an hour or two to fully recover.
 If blooms start to wilt, give them a fresh cut.

-Start wreath by laying a stem on the wire form and wrapping about two inches from the base of the flower head until it is secure.
+- Start wreath by laying a stem on the wire form.
+Then, wrap about two inches from the base of the flower head until it is secure.
 Clip stem to 6-8″ long.

 Hang wreath out of direct sun and harsh winds.
 It will stay fresh for a few hours which is ideal for a garden party.
 If you want the wreath for a longer time, leave it in place and the flowers will dry.